Kesh-web/ACIT-4640-lab-7-week/README.md

 This runs the playbook.
 Executing all the commands that we have it.
 Here are a few installing Nginx Creating an index.html using the tempalte module, and reloading and enabling the service.

+## Here is the screenshot of the rendered html page

 <img width="619" height="384" alt="image" src="https://github.com/user-attachments/assets/7b4d9ddd-3671-4cbe-8f49-70b9bf1a6a22" />

+After you can use the "delete_lab_key" script to delete the ec2s and dns that we created.

+The end.